SainsburyWellcomeCentre/aeon_docs/src/contributor/index.md

 The deployment job is only triggered on manual dispatch or [when a tag is pushed](#deploying-the-documentation).

 ### Editing the documentation
 To edit the documentation, clone the [`aeon_docs` repository](aeon-docs-github:), and work on a new branch, following the same guidelines as for [code changes](#contributing-code).
-Make sure that the header levels in the `.md` or `.rst` files are incremented consistently (H1 > H2 > H3, etc.) without skipping any levels.
+We recommend [building the documentation locally](#building-the-documentation-locally) to check that the changes are rendered correctly before pushing them to the repository.

 #### Adding a new page
-If you are adding a new documentation source file (e.g. `new_file.md` or `new_file.rst`), you will need to add it to the [`toctree` directive](myst-parser:syntax/organising_content.html#using-toctree-to-include-other-documents-as-children) in the parent file (i.e. the page that will contain the link to the new page) for it to be included in the documentation website.
+If you are adding a new documentation source file (e.g. `new_file.md` or `new_file.rst`), you will need to place the file in the appropriate directory within `src/`.
+In each directory, you will find a parent file (typically an `index.md` or `index.rst` file) that serves as the main page for the subpages in that directory.
+For the new file to be included in the documentation, you will need to add an entry for the new file in the [`toctree` directive](myst-parser:syntax/organising_content.html#using-toctree-to-include-other-documents-as-children) in the parent file.
 Depending on the file format of the parent file (`.md`or `.rst`), the `toctree` directive syntax will differ.

 ::::{tab-set}
 :::{tab-item} Markdown
-For example, to add `new_file.md` or `new_file.rst` under [Contributor Guide](aeon-docs:contributor), you would add `new_file` to the `toctree` in `src/contributor/index.md` as follows:
+For example, to add `new_file.md` or `new_file.rst` as a subpage of the [Contributor Guide](aeon-docs:contributor), place the new file in `src/contributor/`.
+As the parent file is `src/contributor/index.md`, add `new_file` to the `toctree` in the parent file as follows:
 ```markdown
 :::{toctree}
 :maxdepth: 1